 A rich tasting low-fat chocolate sorbet made with a good quality cocoa powder and fresh brewed espresso.

+I’ve been playing around with my new ice cream maker and I’m having fun with all the possibilities.
 My freezer is starting to look like a colorful sorbet shop, which is not necessarily a bad thing!
 I mean, what can be more impressive than whipping out containers of homemade sorbet when you have your friends over for dinner?
-Something you just whipped up??
+Something you just whipped up?
 And it really couldn’t be easier to make!

-Chocolate was a must for me since that is my favorite flavor, and after seeing this chocolate sherbet on Ambrosia, I did some research and played around with some ingredients and what I ended up with was a rich tasting, low fat chocolate sorbet.
+Chocolate was a must for me since that is my favorite flavor, I did some research and played around with some ingredients and what I ended up with was a rich tasting, low fat chocolate sorbet.
 A warning, if you are sensitive to caffeine (like me) you may want to use decaffeinated espresso.

 - 2 1/4 cups water